mika-jpd/Twitter_Database_Search/README.md

 ```
 MyHashTable:
 * put(K key, V value)
+*    * takes a key and a value as input and adds the corresponding HashPair to this HashTable
+*    * if a key already exists but has another value in the table, we reset the value and return the old value
+*    * the load factor = 0.75
+*    * if the hashtable must be rehashed, the pair (k, v) is still added but to the newly rehashed table
 ```
 public V put(K key, V value) {

         HashPair<K,V> add = new HashPair<K,V>(key, value);
         double y = ((double)numEntries + 1)/(double)numBuckets;
         if (y > MAX_LOAD_FACTOR){
             rehash();
         }
         if (add.getValue() == null) {
             System.out.println(key + " : null value !");
             return null;
         }
         int x = hashFunction(key);
         if ((buckets.get(x)).size() == 0){
             buckets.get(x).add(add);